OmMathur23/ocr-api/README.md

-# Passport & Document OCR API
+# Document OCR API

-This is a Flask-based document parsing API that performs OCR and structured field extraction from scanned identity documents like passports, PAN, Aadhaar, and more.
+This is a Flask-based document parsing API that performs OCR and structured field extraction from scanned identity documents like passports, PAN, Aadhaar,Cheques, Driving Licenses and more.

 It uses *PaddleOCR* , *Tesseract* , etc  under the hood with custom logic for smart field parsing, image preprocessing, and orientation correction.